buskerudbyen/cycling-norway/widget/README.md

 # Sykkelveier.no Widget

 Based on a minimal setup to get React working in Vite with hot module reloading and some ESLint rules.

+A note about dependencies: This `widget/package.json` has all `dependencies` from the parent `package.json` copied in.

 To install dependencies: